Carpal tunnel syndrome

 Will I have to stay in hospital?

 No, the procedure is carried out as day surgery.
-You will need to be in hospital for approximately three to four hours.
+You will need to be in hospital for 3 to 4 hours.

 What will happen when I arrive at hospital?